thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ## Modifications to the Schedule or Events

 Sometimes things go wrong, and you run behind schedule.
 Other times, you end up ahead of schedule.
 In both cases, your organization team may be compelled to adjust the schedule of upcoming events in order to recalibrate with the reality of how the competition is running.
-There are a number of important considerations that you must be aware of as a Delegate when modifying the schedule that come from both the WCA Regulations and the WCA Competition Requirements Policy.
+There are a number of important considerations that you must be aware of as a Delegate when modifying the schedule that come from both the WCA Regulations and the WCRP.

 If you decide to modify the details of a competition, including the advancement conditions, time limits, cutoffs, or number of rounds, you must update these details on the WCA website and synchronize WCA Live to prevent issues with scoretaking.